-“Great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to arise.” ||
+“The great sages affirm that mala or impurity is ignorance and the cause for Saṁsāra -Transmigration - to sprout.”||

-Due to the mala or primordial impurity (Āṇavamala), those individuals live in total ignorance.
-Naturally, in the process, they lose sight of the inherent unity that underlies all things.
-However, within the great wheel of Saṁsāra, there are also mini-wheels.
+Due to the primordial mala or impurity (Āṇavamala), those individuals live in complete ignorance.
+Of course, in the process, they lose sight of the inherent underlying unity of all things.
+However, within the big wheel of Saṁsāra there are mini-wheels as well.

 1. Pauruṣa